 Dr David Clark

-I announced (on Tuesday, December 5, 2017), the urgent establishment of a new Ministerial Advisory Group on the Health System.
+Health Minister Dr David Clark has announced the urgent establishment of a new Ministerial Advisory Group on the Health System.

 Following is the Statement issued by him this morning:

 Since becoming the Minister of Health, it has become increasingly clear to me that all is not well within our public health system.
 Nine years of under-resourcing and neglect have taken their toll.